 Some time ago, I embarked on a road trip adventure throughout certain parts of the European Schengen countries with a friend and one of the many places that we’ve visited was Annecy, a small town located in the south-eastern part of France and well… this place was amazing!
+(Paragliding in Annecy)

 My friend picked it as one of our ‘stops’ since he fondly remembers the childhood memories that he had when his family went on camping trips here.
-Aside from wanting to see it again, he also wanted me to see it — and I’m glad that he thought of it because aside from the wonderful sights and the magical view of the Lake Annecy (especially at night time!), we also had our first-ever experience of paragliding here!
+Aside from wanting to see it again, he also wanted me to see it — and I’m glad that he thought of it because aside from the wonderful sights and the magical view of Lake Annecy (especially at night time!), we also had our first-ever experience of paragliding here!

 This quaint ‘commune’ of Annecy is under the Haute-Savoie ‘deparment’ in the Rhône-Alpes region of south-eastern France.

-The More You Know: So basically, there are 27 regions in France and Rhône-Alpes is one of it, located more to the south.
+TRIVIA: There are 27 regions in France and Rhône-Alpes is one of it, located more to the south.
 Under this are 8 departments, including Haute-Savoie bordering both Switzerland and Italy.
 It has 4 ‘prefectures’ or communes in it, one of which is Annecy, mainly referred to as its capital.
 From this you can derive that France has 3 levels of government: regions, departments, and communes.

-After settling in to our camping spot at Camping Au Coeur Du Lac, we were greeted by the friendly owners who made sure that everything was in accord.
+After settling into our camping spot at Camping Au Coeur Du Lac, we were greeted by the friendly owners who made sure that everything was in accord.
 (Thank goodness that he knows how to speak French!
 It’s rare to see English-speaking people in these parts!
 And it’s also quite common for people to opt for camping sites especially since they’re affordable; this was around 18€ only).